longmakesstuff/SIMD-Art/README.md

+Link the YouTube video demonstration: https://www.youtube.com/watch?v=Bjwml32dxhU

+The compression algorithm does not work well on this colorful video, so I can not upload the full version as GIF.

 ### The what

 This is one of my latest projects with more of a artistic orientation, but also with a very technical nature.
 It helped me